Financial Conflict of Interest in Research

 The University of Southern California (“USC”) encourages its faculty, staff, and students to participate in meaningful professional relationships with industrial and other private partners.
 These partnerships are established for mutually beneficial reasons and often produce knowledge and technology that will help to meet societal needs.

-In certain circumstances, relationships with outside interests can create, or appear to create conflicts of interest or situations where competing interests can conflict.
-While having a conflict of interest does not imply wrongdoing or inappropriate activity, conflicts do require review and management to ensure that the conflict does not improperly influence, or appear to improperly influence, how USC research is proposed, conducted, or reported.
+In certain circumstances, significant financial interests can create or appear to create financial conflicts of interest in research.
+While having a financial conflict of interest in research does not imply wrongdoing or inappropriate activity, financial conflicts on interest in research do require review and management to ensure that the conflict does not improperly influence, or appear to improperly influence, how USC research is proposed, conducted, or reported.
 Transparency is the cornerstone of effective conflict oversight and management.
 Many times, disclosure itself minimizes a perception of bias in the conduct of research.
-It is therefore critical that all conflicts be disclosed promptly, fully, and thoroughly, in advance, in the manner provided in this policy.
-This policy explains the process for identifying and disclosing conflicts and the methods by which they are managed by the university.
+It is therefore critical that all outside significant financial interests be disclosed promptly, fully, and thoroughly, in advance, in the manner provided in this policy.
+This policy explains the process for investigators to disclose significant financial interests and the methods by which they are reviewed and managed by the university.

 3. Scope and Application